aws/aws-cdk/design/continuous-delivery.md

   deployment action is responsible deploy a single stack, along with any assets it references.

+## Packaging Action

+TODO, see prototype `cdk-package`

 ## Stack Deployment Action

+TODO: change this to use the stock CloudFormation action

 Given the approach above, the *source* and *build* stages are completely standard.
 The only requirement is that the build stage will have the cloud